Covercy

 Lump Sum Distributions: A lump-sum distribution is a one-time payout of all returns on investment.
 Instead of receiving smaller, regular payments, investors receive all their profits at once.
 This is common in investments that have a defined endpoint, such as a real estate investment that is based on the sale of a property.
 Once the property is sold and all costs are paid, the remaining profit is distributed to investors in a lump sum.

-The Difference Between Funds & Direct Investment profit distribution
+The Difference Between Funds & Direct Investment

 Direct Investment: When investing in a single property, investors (often structured as Limited Partners or LPs) usually receive income based directly on the performance of that one asset.
 Income can come from rental payments, and the eventual profit can come from the appreciation of the property when it is sold.
 The net income (total income minus expenses) is often distributed to investors on a periodic basis, usually monthly or quarterly.
 When the property is sold, the profits are distributed to investors in a lump sum after the payment of all expenses and the return of the initial capital contributions.